-Saving money is a skill that Americans can improve upon today.
-Half of Americans did not set money aside for retirement and no more than a few hundred dollars are in the savings accounts of 35 percent of American adults.
+Saving money is a skill that many Americans can improve upon today.
+Nearly half of Americans did not set money aside for retirement, and no more than a few hundred dollars are in the savings accounts of 35 percent of American adults.

-Less than 20 percent of American have more than $10,000 saved up as an emergency fund.
+Less than 20 percent of Americans have more than $10,000 saved up as an emergency fund.

 - Bank accounts

 - Types of debt

 - Types of investment

 However, personal finance does not only include financial resources.
 It also encompasses habits, behaviors and strategies surrounding personal finance.

 Long-term and short-term financial goals are also included within personal finance.